Skip to main content

 manifest.capabilities["push_notifications"] == True

-"params": {"task_id": "task-123"}
+{ "method": "tasks/pushNotification/get", "params": {"task_id": "task-123"} }

-# Test webhook endpoint
+Test the webhook endpoint directly:

 curl -X POST https://myapp.com/webhook \